QRouland/UTPass/README.md

 # Features

 The goal is to be closest possible of the features offer by [ZX2C4’s pass command line application](https://www.passwordstore.org/).
-See to the FEATURES.MD file for detailed comparison.
+See to the FEATURES.MD file for details.

 # License